tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Helm of Psychic Retribution

-_Recharge 16+:_ When an enemy misses you with an attack that targets Mental Defense, deal 10 psychic damage to that enemy (champion: 25 damage; epic: 60 damage).
+_Recharge 16+:_ When an enemy misses you with an attack that targets Mental Defense, deal 10 psychic damage to that enemy, 25 damage at champion tier, and 60 damage at epic tier.

 **Quirk:** Stares into space often.